For UK pub & bar owners

 4

-Many pubs qualify for Small Business Rate Relief but have not claimed it
+Many smaller pubs qualify for Small Business Rate Relief but have never claimed it.

 Reliefs That May Apply to Your Pub